-On this day in 1910, Alice B. Toklas becomes the lifetime house mate of avant-garde writer Gertrude Stein.
+On September 9, 1910, Alice B. Toklas becomes the lifetime house mate of avant-garde writer Gertrude Stein.

 Stein, who shared a house with her brother Leo for many years, met Toklas in 1907.
 Toklas began staying with Stein and Leo in Paris in 1909, then moved in permanently in 1910.
 Stein’s brother Leo moved out in 1914.
 Toklas’ love and support of Stein was so important that when Stein wrote her autobiography in 1933, she titled it The Autobiography of Alice B. Toklas, adopting Toklas’ persona as the narrator of her own memoirs.

 The two women turned their Parisian home at 22 rue de Fleurus into an important artistic and literary salon, where they entertained Picasso, Matisse, Hemingway, Fitzgerald, and many others.
 Stein’s own avant-garde writing attempted to create a Cubist literature that used words like the strokes of a paintbrush.

 Stein was born in Pennsylvania in 1879 and traveled around Europe with her parents and four siblings.
 The family settled in Oakland when she was seven, and she spent much of her childhood raised by a governess.
 Very attached to her older brother, Leo, she followed him to Harvard and studied psychology with William James.
 She then followed Leo to Johns Hopkins, where she studied medicine for a year, then gave up.
 The siblings moved to Paris in 1903.
 Her best-known works include the novels Three Lives (1909) and The Making of Americans (1925), her autobiography, and the experimental work Tender Buttons (1914).